AidanHockey5/ESP8266_VGM_Player_PSG_YM2612/README.md

 Here is how to connect the ESP8266 to the shift registers:

-ESP8266 | PSG Data Shift Register
+ESP8266 | YM2612 Data Shift Register
 ------------ | -------------
 D0 | Latch (12)
 D1 | SRClock (11)